TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ### Final Touches

-• Here is a WinAeroTweaker export file, open WinAeroTweaker on your PC and import the file
+• Here is a WinAeroTweaker export file, open WinAeroTweaker on your PC and import the file <br>
 • Here is the reg export of disabled services from my "Xtreme LiteOS 11 : Barebone Edition" Just double click and apply

 ![Screenshot (2)](https://user-images.githubusercontent.com/85176292/132248179-6994a79a-0dfb-43ed-a0e9-69b31ee327e6.png)